 CDT students should regard their studies as a full-time occupation of at least 40 hours per week, and should make themselves available for academic commitments during core working hours (9 am to 5 pm on weekdays).
-This applies year-round except during holidays and leave periods which students are entitled to.
+Only time spent engaged in focussed, conscientious work should be counted towards working hours.